 In an effort to create an equal and fair opportunity for all participates to be crowned the Pac Am Champion, tournament handicaps will be determined by the following:

 Assigning Tournament Handicaps

 Participants in the competitive net divisions will compete using an assigned Tournament Handicap.
-This handicap is calculated using one of two methods and may be adjusted by the Handicap Committee during the event at any time.
+This handicap will be determined by utilizing the lowest index of the previous 3 months based off of the September, 15th revision.